getsentry/sentry-docs/src/collections/_documentation/data-management/sensitive-data.md

 Within your project settings you’ll find a **Data Scrubber** option.
 By default this is enabled, and we highly recommend you keep it that way.
 With it enabled, Sentry will scrub the following:

 -   Values that look like they contain credit cards (using a basic regular expression)
--   Keys that contain any of the following values:
+-   Values that themselves contain, or whose keynames contain, any of the following strings:
     -   password
     -   secret
     -   passwd